 The identification of unknown human remains has become one of the most important responsibilities in forensic science, particularly in circumstances involving mass disasters, criminal investigations, advanced decomposition, or severe skeletal fragmentation.
 Biological profiling serves as the foundation of forensic identification, with sex estimation representing the primary step upon which subsequent assessments of age, ancestry, and stature depend.
 Accurate determination of sex significantly narrows the range of possible identities and improves the reliability of medico-legal investigations.
 Among skeletal structures used for this purpose, the cranium has proven especially valuable because of its durability and preservation under adverse postmortem conditions (Franklin et al., 2022).

 Sexual dimorphism in cranial morphology results from differential skeletal growth patterns influenced by genetics, endocrine regulation, and biomechanical adaptation during development.
-These biological processes produce measurable distinctions in cranial dimensions between males and females, particularly in regions subjected to differential muscular attachment and neurocranial expansion (Enaohwo and Okoro, 2018; Enaohwo, 2018; Enaohwo et al., 2025).
+These biological processes produce measurable distinctions in cranial dimensions between males and females, particularly in regions subjected to differential muscular attachment and neurocranial expansion (Enaohwo and Okoro, 2018; Enaohwo, 2018 (does not present in the references) ; Enaohwo et al., 2025).
 Such dimorphic variations provide quantifiable anatomical markers that can be statistically modeled for sex classification with considerable accuracy (Bidmos et al., 2022).
 Contemporary forensic anthropology increasingly relies on these measurable cranial indicators because they offer objective alternatives to purely visual assessment.

 Among the cranial structures commonly examined for sex determination, the mastoid process and foramen magnum occupy a particularly important position due to their relative resistance to postmortem destruction and anatomical consistency.
 The mastoid process, located on the inferior aspect of the temporal bone, demonstrates pronounced sexual dimorphism because its development is strongly influenced by the attachment of sternocleidomastoid and associated cervical musculature.
 Since males generally exhibit greater muscular development, mastoid length tends to be significantly larger in male skulls, making it a reliable parameter for sex differentiation (Kato et al., 2024; Seçgin et al., 2024).

 Similarly, the foramen magnum, the large opening at the base of the skull through which the medulla oblongata continues into the vertebral canal, has received considerable attention in forensic morphometry.
 Its protected anatomical location within the cranial base allows it to remain preserved even when other cranial regions are damaged.
 Morphometric assessment of foramen magnum length and breadth has demonstrated consistent sex-related variation across several populations, making these measurements particularly valuable in forensic cases involving incomplete cranial remains (Uysal et al., 2021; Naidoo et al., 2024).
-Recent computed tomography-based studies have shown that linear dimensions of the foramen magnum can generate discriminant functions capable of classifying sex with substantial predictive reliability (Zhang et al., 2025; Toneva et al., 2025).
+Recent computed tomography-based studies have shown that linear dimensions of the foramen magnum can generate discriminant functions capable of classifying sex with substantial predictive reliability (Zhang et al., 2025; Toneva et al., 2025 (does not present in the fererences)).

 The emergence of computed tomography has revolutionized craniofacial morphometric analysis by enabling non-invasive, high-resolution evaluation of skeletal structures.
 Unlike traditional osteometric methods that require direct physical access to dry skull specimens, CT imaging allows precise measurement of cranial landmarks using digital reconstruction techniques while preserving anatomical integrity.
 Multiplanar visualization further enhances landmark identification, minimizes observer error, and permits retrospective analysis of archived radiological data (Franklin et al., 2022; Misăiloaie et al., 2024).
 These advantages have positioned CT-based craniometry as an indispensable tool in modern forensic anthropology.